COVID-19: travel health notice for all travellers

 The currency of Paraguay is the guaraní (PYG).

 Canadian currency is not widely accepted.
-U.S. dollars (except for US$ 100 bills series CB and D) can be exchanged at most banks and exchange agencies (casa de cambio).
+Only new US$ 100 bills can be exchanged.
+Use registered banks and exchange bureaus as fake bank notes are common.

 Back to top